Posted in: Comics | Tagged: Craig Yoe, great moon hoax, idw, robert grossman

 I'll explain by way of example.
 There's almost a throw-away moment in Life on the Moon during which the hoopla that the Great Moon Hoax generates is said to have inspired everything from elaborate hair styles, to that chocolate wonder we know as the Moon Pie.

 This is untrue.
 In his afterward explaining what he'd done with the history in this book, Grossman says that he wasn't sure exactly when the Moon Pie was invented.
 Because I love researching history, I can't resist seeing if I can figure it out.
-The official company lore of the makers of Moon Pies, goes exactly like this:
+The official company lore of the makers of Moon Pies, explains it exactly like this:

 It all began in 1917 when a KY coal miner asked our traveling salesman for a snack "as big as the moon."
 Earl Mitchell reported back and the bakery obliged with a tasty treat aptly named MoonPie.
 It was filling, fit in the lunch pail and the coal miners loved it.
 The rest, as they say, is history.